Christmas Stollen – Original Dresden Stollen Recipe

 For finishing, there are more options available.

-1. While the Stollen is still warm, coat it with melted butter, sugar and then powder sugar.
+- While the Stollen is still warm, coat it with melted butter, sugar, and then powder sugar.
 Let it cool down.

-2. Let the Stollen cool down overnight.
-The next day, coat it with melted butter, sugar and powder sugar.
+- Let the Stollen cool down overnight.
+The next day, coat it with melted butter, sugar, and powdered sugar.

-3. While the Stollen is still warm, coat it with one layer of melted butter and one of powder sugar.
-Let it cool down then coat it with another layer of melted butter and powder sugar.
-For this option, replace the sugar with powder sugar since only powder sugar is used.
+- While the Stollen is still warm, coat it with one layer of melted butter and one of powdered sugar.
+Let it cool down then coat it with another layer of melted butter and powdered sugar.
+For this option, replace the sugar with powdered sugar since only powdered sugar is used.

-4. It doesn’t really matter which option you chose.
+- It doesn’t really matter which option you choose.
 Make sure that the Stollen is properly coated so it can last longer, without getting a rancid taste.

 Store the cold Stollen in aluminium foil, in a cool place (not the fridge).
 Make sure it’s not close to fruits and vegetables so it doesn’t spoil faster.
 You should keep it for at least 2 weeks before cutting it so that it’s soft and slightly moist inside.
 You may also want to try out a fresh one: there are people who prefer it freshly baked.
 It can be easily stored for up to 4 months in proper conditions.
 My longest record was a little over one year in the cellar and it was still tasty.